humzashah/automatic-potato/README.md

 ## Contributing

-Feel free to open issues but this project will not be accepting pull requests.
+Feel free to open issues but since this is a personal project, I will not be accepting pull requests.